SELSDON PRIMARY SCHOOL SEN INFORMATION REPORT 2022/23

 Every child has one to one reading with an adult once a week.
 If a child has been assessed as needing extra support they will be given additional reading time with an adult.
 We run booster groups in Year 6 to support children to reach their full potential in the end of Key Stage 2 test papers.

 Teachers will identify children who need additional support for their fine and gross motor skills.
 Time is spent on cutting, threading, writing, sticking etc. Anything to get those fingers working!

 Some children may require additional apparatus to help them achieve.
 We take advice from our occupational therapy to ensure that our children have the correct pencil grips, writing slopes, chairs etc.

 Speech and Language

-Wehave regular visits from the NHS speech and language therapist who models the speech and language care plans to the 1:1 TAs who then carry out speech and language interventions in the classroom according to needs.
+We have access to our own speech and language therapy service, which models the speech and language care plans to the TAs who then carry out speech and language interventions in the classroom according to needs.

 Additional Maths Support

 We run booster groups in Year 6 to support children to reach their full potential in the end of Key Stage 2 test papers.

 1:1 Teaching Assistant Support